.png)

 First, we like apricots!

-But we also named our company Apriqot because apricots kept coming up while we were developing the idea.
+But we also named our company Apriqot because apricots kept coming up while we developed the idea.
 For example, Apriqot establishes and maintains many copies of the places we are characterizing, kind of like an ORCHARD.
 And within each characterization (a TREE) there are many individuals (like the APRICOTS).
-We also call the process of bringing in users’ local data and merging it with our data GRAFTING, and some of the methods we use to produce estimates use something called a KERNEL.
+We also call the process of bringing in users’ local data and merging it with our data GRAFTING, and some of the methods we use to produce estimates sometimes include KERNEL methods.

 Also, we like that apricot is a color, which makes some decisions a lot easier (e.g., what color should our logo be?)

-But the real reason we are called Apriqot is a bit more convoluted.
-In public health, one typically uses “p” for the probability of having some condition or disease.
+But the real reason we are called Apriqot is a bit more "mathy."
+In public health, one typically uses p for the probability of having some condition or disease.
 If you are talking about a lot of people in community, then pit would be the probability of the ith person have the disease at time t.
-And if you wanted to talk about the average probability, you might use pot , pronounced “p naught t,” as the average probability of having the disease at time t.
+And if you wanted to talk about the average probability, you might use pot, pronounced “p naught t,” as the average probability of having the disease at time t.
 So the chance of not having a condition is 1-p, but that is also called q.
 So qot is the average probability of not having the condition or disease in the community– the probability of being well.
-That is the “-qot,”
+That is the “-qot.”

 And we added that to one of the most boring names that we thought of and didn’t use as our company name: “Applied Population Research Inc.” 🥱